Astera-Finance/astera/tests/echidna/README.md

 513. 🚧 `setUseReserveAsCollateral` must not reduce the health factor below 1.
 514. 🚧 Users must not be able to steal funds from flashloans.
 515. 🚧 The total value borrowed must always be less than the value of the collaterals.
-516. 🚧 Each user postions must remain solvent.
+516. 🚧 Each user position must remain solvent.
 517. 🚧 The `liquidityIndex` should monotonically increase when there's total debt.
 518. 🚧 The `variableBorrowIndex` should monotonically increase when there's total debt.
 519. 🚧 A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
-520. 🚧 If all debt is repaid, all aToken holder should be able to claim their collateral.
+520. 🚧 If all debt is repaid, all aToken holders should be able to claim their collateral.
 521. 🚧 If all users withdraw their liquidity, there must not be aTokens supply left.
 522. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
 523. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.